Seaghdha/Sheet-card/README.md

 Ideas for future versions:

-* native launcher visibility option
-  A dedicated configuration option may be added to replace the card_mod workaround.
+* native launcher visibility option - a dedicated configuration option may be added to replace the card_mod workaround.
 * multi-sheet stacking
 * snap positions
 * swipe gestures